Volunteer and Internship Opportunities

 Hostel and Projects Management

-We are looking for a volunteer to help manage the hostel and community projects—in exchange for room and board—for three months beginning at the start of August 2014.
+We are looking for a volunteer to help manage the hostel and community projects—in exchange for room and board—for four months beginning at the start of July 2014.
 You must speak a minimum of Intermediate Spanish and be fluent in English.
+This is an unpaid position, however room and board are provided.

 Expanding Community-Based Tourism